-FIGURE 3 NIGHT TIME NOISE LEVELS FROM ROADS, SOUTH DUBLIN COUNTY dispersion and could potentially affect a larger area and population
+FIGURE 3 NIGHT TIME NOISE LEVELS FROM ROADS, SOUTH DUBLIN COUNTY

-4.3 BIODIVERSITY, FLORA AND FAUNA In general terms biodiversity10 refers to:
+4.3 BIODIVERSITY, FLORA AND FAUNA In general terms biodiversity16 refers to:

 - Different habitats such as woodlands, wetlands, grasslands and estuarine habitats and the range of flora and fauna species they support. - Different species such as plants, mammals, birds, insects, fish, microbes, mosses and fungi, and their inter-relationships such as food chains and cohabitation. - Genetic diversity within species which is vital for healthy populations of individual species to survive.
 Ecosystems diversity which are the relationships between different species, their habitats and their local, non-living environment (geology, hydrology and microclimate). - Features of the landscape, which by virtue of their linear and continuous structure (such as hedgerows or streams) or their function as links (such as ponds or small woods) are essential for the migration, dispersal and genetic exchange of wild species. - Flora and Fauna are the plant and animal life, respectively.